Back

 Students LOVE getting their hands dirty.
 They learn better that way, too.
 A study conducted at Purdue University found that 8th graders who built a water purification device saw much higher test scores than those who followed a traditional lecture format.
 The proof is in the pudding.
 Hands-on learning is a powerful lever to engage students and help them internalize concepts.

-As such, this project goes through each UX principle and gives students a demo to play with.
-By playing with the demos, students are able to see the patterns in action and connect the term directly to the feeling of using it, rather than just reading about it in an abstract context.
+By playing with the demos, readers are able to see the patterns in action and connect the term directly to the feeling of using it, rather than just reading about it in an abstract context.
 They can use this resource to notice patterns in the apps they use every day.

 Branding